 Chapter 27 The problems with peer review

-There is already a lot covering peer review in this book, and I have placed this chapter last not because it is the least significant, potentially it is the most significant, but because I think that it is important that you appreciate exactly what peer review is, and to some extent experience it, before you begin to consider the problems with the peer review system.
+There is already a lot covering peer review in this book, and I have placed this chapter last not because it is the least significant, potentially it is the most significant, but because I think that it is important that you appreciate exactly what peer review is, and experience it from both sides, before you begin to consider the problems with the peer review system.

 At the heart of the problems with peer review is that individual humans are themselves biased.
 Because peer review relies on a small number of individuals providing their assessment of a manuscript, it is quite likely that these biases might align, and that the manuscript is rejected along those lines, rather than being considered along purely objective lines.
 This likelihood of aligned prejudices comes about because the pool of people that conduct peer review in biological sciences, and in many other disciplines, is mostly white, western (i.e. Europe and North America) and male.
 These people hold a very similar cultural set of biases.